CrumpLab/LabJournalWebsite/README.md

 # LabJournalWebsite
-An R Markdown website template for a lab journal
+An R Markdown website template for a lab journal [https://crumplab.github.io/LabJournalWebsite/index.html](https://crumplab.github.io/LabJournalWebsite/index.html)

-To use this, click the download as .zip button.
+To use this, click the download as .zip button to start from a local computer, or skip down to the github example to fork this and get started that way.

 The unzipped folder contains all of the files you need to compile a website in R Markdown.
 This should all work fine if you have the latest version of R and R-studio installed.